- Adjunct professor of Ethnomusicology and History

 - Lornell's sixteenth book, Capital Bluegrass: Hillbilly Music Meets Urban Culture, is complete and under contract with Oxford University Press.

 - His most recent book, The Blues Come to Texas Paul Oliver and Mack McCormick's Unfinished Book, Compiled by Alan Govenar with Documentation and Essays by Alan Govenar and Kip Lornell, was published by Texas A & M Press, in January 2019.

 - In addition to these books, he has published 102 articles or essays in scholarly and popular journals & magazines and has presented a similar number of talks and lectures & papers at scholarly meetings and universities across the United States.

 Ph.D.
 University of Memphis, 1983

-- Since the early 1980s, Kip Lornell has been an active member of the Society for American Music and the Society for Ethnomusicology.
+- Since the early 1980s, Kip Lornell has been an active member of the Society for American Music, the Society for Ethnomusicology, and the Academy of Recording Arts and Sciences.
 In 2014, he founded the D.C.
 Vernacular Music Archives, which is housed at Gelman Library.